YahyaZekry/NLP-Islamic-Coach/01_core/04_implementation_protocol.md

    * "What happens when the narrative shifts?"
    * "Create the ideal soundtrack for this Movie..."

-#### Kinesthetic Track Editing
-1. **Intensity Adjustment**:
-   * "Reduce the intensity of this feeling by 50%..."
-   * "Notice how manageable it becomes..."
-   * "Find the optimal intensity level..."

-2. **Location Shifting**:
-   * "Move this sensation from your chest to outside your body..."
-   * "Notice how location affects your experience..."
-   * "Where would this feeling serve you best?"

 ### Movie Transformation Protocol
 #### Phobia/Trauma Transformation
 1. **Resource Development**: